Maryland football trounced by No. 14 Penn State, 30-0

 Three things to know

 1. Tagovailoa looked completely out of sorts.
 Just a week after posting arguably the worst performance of his college career, Tagovailoa looked rattled yet again.
 He was entirely ineffective passing the ball and couldn’t make anything happen with his legs either.
-The offensive line in front of him did him no favors, but a player with as much expected of him as Tagovailoa needs to play better if Maryland is going to have any chance against teams like Penn State.
+The offensive line did him no favors, but a player with expectations as lofty as Tagovailoa needs to play better if Maryland is going to have any chance against teams like Penn State.

 2. Maryland’s run defense was nowhere to be found again.
 Like Tagovailoa, Maryland’s defense looked abhorrent against Wisconsin and didn’t improve against Penn State.
 The Terps allowed 278 yards against the Badgers and 249 against the Nittany Lions for a total of 527 yards allowed on the ground over the past two weeks.
 That aspect of the game has been a weakness all season for Maryland, but it has been more apparent recently.

 3. The Nittany Lions continue to dominate the Terps.
 In the series’ 105-year and 46-game history, Penn State has lost to Maryland just three times.
-The potential is there for the game to be a regional rivalry given the two programs’ lack of a natural rival in the Big Ten and their relatively close proximity to each other, but that will have to wait until the series gets more competitive.
+The potential is there for the game to be a regional rivalry given the two programs’ lack of a natural conference rival and their relative proximity to each other, but that will have to wait until the series gets more competitive.

 Loading comments...